Water Based Nail Polish

 Furthermore, formaldehyde has been linked to lung and nasal cancer.
 So, while this chemical might be excellent for embalming bodies, it’s really not something I’d prefer putting on my nails.

 On a serious note, this chemical is hazardous, period.
-While this may offend, you are being irresponsible if you’re lackadaisically painting your nails (or anyone else’s) with nail polish that contains this chemical that is known to cause cancer.
+While this may offend, you are being irresponsible if you’re lackadaisically painting your nails (or anyone else’s) with nail polish that contains this chemical, which is known to cause cancer.
 If you aren’t sure whether of not your nail polish contains this ingredient, it’s likely that it does.

 Don’t take any chances here; it’s already been proven that chemicals easily leach into the bloodstream when applied to the nails.
 Properly dispose of your dangerous nail polish and never use it again, especially since safer alternatives exist.